knoksen/Friend-SOS/README.md

 5. Push to the branch (`git push origin feature/your-feature-name`).
 6. Open a Pull Request.

-## 📲 How to Use on Different Platforms
+## 📲 Installation Guide

-Because this is a Progressive Web App, you can install it on almost any device for a native-app feel.
+Because this is a Progressive Web App (PWA), you can install it on almost any device for a native-app experience.

-#### 🤖 Android (Chrome)
+### Android (Chrome)

-1. Open the deployed app URL in Chrome.
+1. Open the deployed app URL in Chrome
-2. Tap the three-dot menu icon in the top right.
+2. Tap the three-dot menu icon in the top right
-3. Select **"Install app"** or **"Add to Home screen"**.
+3. Select **"Install app"** or **"Add to Home screen"**
-4. The Friend SOS icon will appear on your home screen.
+4. The Friend SOS icon will appear on your home screen

-#### 🍎 iOS (Safari)
+### iOS (Safari)

-1. Open the deployed app URL in Safari.
+1. Open the deployed app URL in Safari
-2. Tap the "Share" icon (a square with an arrow pointing up).
+2. Tap the "Share" icon (square with an up arrow)
-3. Scroll down and select **"Add to Home Screen"**.
+3. Scroll down and select **"Add to Home Screen"**
-4. Confirm the name and tap "Add".
+4. Confirm the name and tap "Add"

-#### 💻 Desktop (Chrome, Edge)
+### Desktop (Chrome, Edge)

-1. Open the deployed app URL in a supported browser.
+1. Open the deployed app URL in your browser
-2. Look for an "Install" icon on the right side of the address bar.
+2. Look for the "Install" icon in the address bar
-3. Click it and confirm the installation.
-The app will be added to your desktop or applications folder.
+3. Click it to install as a desktop application

 ## 🤝 Contributing